top of page

 Creatine supplements may be a useful option for some women, such as:

-Even in these cases, supplementation is optional, and should always complement solid nutrition, sleep, hydration, and well-designed training, not replace them.
+Even in these cases though, supplementation is optional, and should always go alongside good nutrition, sleep, hydration, and strength training, not replace them.

 Comments